cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/views.rst

 Views are a source where data can be read from, similar to a :ref:`stream <streams>` or :ref:`dataset <datasets-index>`.
-They are readable and usable anywhere that a stream or dataset are used, such as a flow, MapReduce and Spark programs, or :ref:`ETL
+They are readable and usable anywhere that a stream or dataset is used, such as a flow, in MapReduce and Spark programs, or :ref:`ETL
 <included-apps-etl-index>`.

 A view is a read-only view of a stream or dataset, with a specific read format.
 Read formats consist of a :ref:`schema <stream-exploration-stream-schema>` and a :ref:`format
-<stream-exploration-stream-format>` (such as CSV, TSV, or Avro).
+<stream-exploration-stream-format>` (such as CSV, TSV, or Avro, amongst others).

 Currently, views are only supported for streams.
 Support for datasets will be added in a later version of CDAP.